 We have experienced, and expect to continue to be subjected to, security breaches and threats, none of which have been material to us to date.
 Despite the implementation of security and business continuity measures, our information technology infrastructure and networks are vulnerable to electronic breaches of security.
-Such breaches could lead to disruptions of our operations and potential unauthorized disclosure of confidential and/or personal information, which could result in legal claims or proceedings.
+Furthermore, we are subject to risks to information security posed by external or insider threats, including unauthorized access, manipulation, misuse, or improper disclosure of proprietary, sensitive, or confidential information by employees, contractors, or other insiders.
+Any such breaches could lead to disruptions of our operations and potential unauthorized disclosure of confidential and/or personal information, which could result in legal claims or proceedings, have impacts to our operations, and/or cause harm to our reputation.
 Our systems and data are protected by a comprehensive Information Security program detailed in our Information Security Management System.
 Dedicated security, privacy, information governance, and compliance professionals maintain the program with oversight provided by the Board of Directors in conjunction with senior leadership.
-Our Information Security team conducts risk assessments, performs regular risk reviews, and tracks risks using a documented risk-register process.
+See Item 1C. for more information about our Cybersecurity Risk Management and Strategy.
 While we have taken reasonable steps to prevent and mitigate the damage of a security breach by continuously improving our design and coordination of security controls across our business, those steps may not be effective and there can be no assurance that any such steps can be effective against all possible risks.

-Failure to protect client and employee data may have an adverse effect on our business.
+Laws regarding data protection continue to rapidly evolve, and failure to protect client and employee data may have an adverse effect on our business.